Manly Warringah Sea Eagles: Cronulla-Sutherland Sharks

 toughest Grand Final of them all.
 Manly also defeated Cronulla 16–0 in the 1978 Grand Final Rematch after the original contest had an 11–11 draw.
 In 1996, Manly and Cronulla played each other in the 1996 preliminary final where Manly defeated Cronulla 24–0.
 In the 2013 finals series, the two clubs met at the Sydney Football Stadium with Manly running out 24-18 winners.

 In week one of the 2019 finals series, Manly defeated Cronulla to win the game 28–16 at Brookvale Oval and eliminated Cronulla from the finals race.

-Melbourne Storm

-This was regarded as one of the biggest rivalries in the modern era, and the two clubs met in the 2007 and 2008 Grand Finals.

-The 2008 Grand Final saw the Sea Eagles defeat Melbourne Storm 40-0 at ANZ Stadium in front of a crowd of 80,388.
-In the game Manly ran in eight tries to record the highest rugby league Grand Final margin in Australian history.
-It was Manly's seventh premiership title.

-After Manly had gone out to win the 2011 premiership, both teams fought out the 2012 preliminary final in Melbourne.
-Melbourne defeated Manly 40–12, ending their chances of winning back to back titles.
-Melbourne would then go on to win their second legitimate premiership after being stripped of their 2007 and 2009 premierships after the NRL discovered systematic salary cap rorting by the club.

-After nine years without playing each other in the finals, Manly and Melbourne met in week one of the 2021 NRL finals series where Melbourne won the match 40-12 at the Sunshine Coast Stadium.

 Western Suburbs

 Manly-Warringah had a fierce rivalry with foundation club Western Suburbs which started in the 1970s and continued through to the early 1980s.
 The rivalry was dubbed as the "Fibros vs Silvertails".
 Former Wests coach and now respected league writer Roy Masters was the brain behind the now famous catch-cry.
 The rivalry was also fierce due to the two club's competing for the premiership with Western Suburbs winning the Minor Premiership in 1978 but it was Manly who claimed the 1978 premiership defeating Wests in the semi-finals.